 First, let's roast those peanuts.
 Toss them into a heavy-bottomed pan over medium heat.
 Keep stirring until they turn a golden brown and you hear a few pops.
 Once they've cooled down completely, peel off their skin.

-I prefer to use a mortar & pestle to crush it to make a coarse powder.
-For a quicker option, you can pulse them in a grinder, but avoid making a fine powder.
-Just one or two pulses should suffice.
+I prefer to use a mortar and pestle to crush the roasted peanuts into a coarse powder.
+You can also pulse them 1-2 times in a grinder.
+Do not make a fine powder.

 Making Sabudana Vada Dough